Scan time: 2-3 minutes / Read time: 3-5 minutes

 Two former coworkers hit reply.

-The chef never sees it.
+The writer she admires never sees it.

-You don't need braver.
+Turns out you don't need to be braver.

-You need smaller and sooner.
+You just need to start smaller and post sooner.

 You just tell it the move you've been avoiding.